bertozzivill/train-the-trainers/episodes/equity-inclusion-accessibility.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Note: This content was originally published in the Carpentries Instructor Training
+Note: This content was originally published in the [Carpentries Instructor Training][instructor-training]

 ## A Positive Environment for All